How to Stop Putting Yourself Last

 5. Treat yourself with the gentleness you give others.

-You would never tell your best friend she doesn't deserve rest.
-You would never make her prove she's earned a break.
-Offer yourself the same grace.
+You would never tell your closest friend she doesn't deserve rest.
+You would never make her prove she's earned a break before you'd allow it.

 ✦ · ✦ · ✦